it-projects-llc/addons-dev/account_analytic_quant/doc/index.rst

 * Open menu ``[[ Accounting ]] >> Adviser >> Analytic Quants``
 * Reload web page to apply filter for latest Generation

-* RESULT: You can analyze Expenses / Incomes
+* RESULT: You can analyze Expenses / Incomes.
+Note: quants from previous generations are not removed.
+You always need to use *Generation filter*